Resonances in the Two-Centers Coulomb Systems: Spectrum of the angular operator and its analytic continuation

-The following facts are proved in \cite[Chapter VII.3.3]{Kato}, \cite[Chapter 2.2]{MS}, \cite[Chapter 2.4]{MSW} and \cite{V98}. \begin{compactenum} \item The eigenvalues of the Mathieu operators are real-analytic functions in $\delta\in\bC$, whose algebraic singularities all lie at non-real branch points.
+The following facts are proved in \cite[Chapter VII.3.3]{Kato}, \cite[Chapter 2.4]{MSW}, \cite[Chapter 2.2]{MS} and \cite{V98}. \begin{compactenum} \item The eigenvalues of the Mathieu operators are real-analytic functions in $\delta\in\bC$, whose algebraic singularities all lie at non-real branch points.

 \item They can be defined uniquely as functions $\lambda^\pm_{n}(\delta)$ of $\delta$ by introducing suitable cuts in the $\delta$-plane.
-Moreover they admit an expansion in powers of $\delta$ with finite convergence radius $r_{n} = \Omega(n^{2})$. \item The number of branch points is countably infinite, and there are no finite limit points. \item The operator $T$ associated to \eqref{eq-kappaeta} can be decomposed according to
+Moreover they admit an expansion in powers of $\delta$ with finite convergence radius $r_n$ such that $\liminf_{n\to\infty} \frac{r_n}{n^2} \geq C$ for some $C>0$. \item The number of branch points is countably infinite, and there are no finite limit points. \item The operator $T$ corresponding to \eqref{eq-kappaeta} can be decomposed according to

 where the superscripts $\pm$ denote respectively the sets of even and odd functions and where the subscripts $0$ and $1$ denote respectively the sets of functions symmetric and antisymmetric with respect to $x=\pi/2$. \item The restrictions of $T$ to the four subspaces $L^{\pm}_{0/1}$ are self-adjoint and have only simple eigenvalues, as given by the following scheme: